linuxmint/doc-user-guide/docs/upgrade20.rst

 Purge PPAs and 3rd party repositories
 -------------------------------------

-PPAs or 3rd party repositories can introduce issues during the upgrade if the versions of the packages they provide is higher than in Linux Mint 20.
+PPAs or 3rd party repositories can introduce issues during the upgrade if the versions of the packages they provide are higher than in Linux Mint 20.
 This can result in unmet dependencies, held packages or resolver issues.

 To purge 3rd party packages follow these steps: